John S. Marmaduke: American Civil War

 In November 1862, the C.S.
 War Department confirmed Marmaduke's promotion to brigadier-general.
 His first battle as a brigade commander was at the Battle of Prairie Grove.
 In April 1863, he left Arkansas with 5,000 men and ten artillery pieces and entered U.S.-held Missouri.
 However, he was repulsed at the Battle of Cape Girardeau and forced to return to Helena, Arkansas.
 Controversy soon followed.
 In September 1863, he accused his immediate superior officer, Brigadier-General Lucius M. Walker, of cowardice in action for not being present with his men on the battlefield.
 Walker, slighted by the insult, challenged Marmaduke to a duel, which resulted in Walker's death on September 6, 1863.

 Marmaduke later commanded a cavalry division in the Trans-Mississippi Department, participating in the Red River Campaign.
-While commanding a mixed force of Confederate troops, including Native-American soldiers of the 1st and 2nd Choctaw Regiments, he defeated a U.S. foraging detachment at the Battle of Poison Spring, Arkansas, on April 18, 1864.
+While commanding a mixed force of Confederate troops, including Native-American soldiers of the 1st, and 2nd Choctaw Regiments, he defeated a U.S. foraging detachment at the Battle of Poison Spring, Arkansas, on April 18, 1864.
+After the battle, his troops massacred the black soldiers of the 1st Kansas Colored but not the men of the white Union units.
 He was hailed in the Confederate press for what was publicized as a significant Confederate victory.
+Marmaduke never was prosecuted for this war crime.

 Marmaduke commanded a division in Major-General Sterling Price's Raid in September–October 1864 into Missouri, where Marmaduke was captured at the Battle of Mine Creek in Kansas (by Private James Dunlavy of the 3rd Iowa Cavalry).
 While still a prisoner of war at Johnson's Island in Ohio, Marmaduke was promoted to major-general in March 1865.
 He was released after the war ended.
 His younger brother, Henry Hungerford Marmaduke, who was in the Confederate States Navy, was captured and imprisoned on Johnson's Island.
 He later served the U.S. government in negotiations with South American nations.
 He was buried in Arlington National Cemetery.
 Two other Marmaduke brothers died in the American Civil War.